Digidemic/kat-scan/README.md

 Kat.Config.File.fileExtension = ".txt";                         //The file extension for all Kat.scan() files.
 This includes all instances including default file and user passed in files.
 Kat.Config.File.lineBreakBetweenEachEntry = false;              //Add a line break between each Kat.scan() entry to the affected file.
 Kat.Config.File.writeKatScanEntriesToFileInsteadOfLog = true;   //Each Kat.scan() call will be written to an external file on the user's device instead of writing to the console.
+Kat.Config.File.writeKatScanEntriesToFileAndLog = true;         //If true, writeKatScanEntriesToFileInsteadOfLog state will not be observed.
+When true, each Kat.scan() call will be written to an external file on the user's device and  written to the console.
 Kat.Config.File.writeCountWithEveryEntry = false;               //For the lifespan of the running application, each Kat.scan() call increments an internal value by 1 starting with 0.
 Include this value in the written entry output.
-Kat.Config.File.addEntriesIntoSubdirectoryCreatedToday = false; //NOTE: AN OVERLOADED Kat.setup() METHOD CAN BE CALLED TO ASSIGN THIS VALUE TRUE. | To have each Kat.scan() entry written into a subfolder of the current day within "mainDirectoryName".
+Kat.Config.File.addEntriesIntoSubdirectoryCreatedToday = true;  //To have each Kat.scan() entry written into a subfolder of the current day within "mainDirectoryName".

 /*
 Kat.Config.Date